The name Portsmouth Baroque Choir was adopted on 9th February 1981.

 Portsmouth Baroque Choir performs a wide repertoire, from the Renaissance period to works of contemporary composers, including several written especially for the choir.

-Particular highlights from the past include Handel’s Israel in Egypt, Haydn’s Creation, Mozart’s Requiem, Bach’s Magnificat and St John Passion, and Rachmaninov’s Vespers.
+Particular highlights from the past include Handel’s Israel in Egypt, Haydn’s Creation, Mozart’s Requiem, Bach’s Mass in B minor, Magnificat and St John Passion, and Rachmaninov’s Vespers.
 As a small choir we look to perform works with reduced instrumental forces, and in recent years we have performed a number of Handel Chandos Anthems, Bach Cantatas, Purcell Verse and Symphony anthems and early Mozart and Haydn Masses, with a significant number of choir members sharing solo duties.
 Other composers featuring in recent concerts include Monteverdi, Parry, Kodály, Saint-Saëns, Britten and Jonathan Dove.

 Concerts are held regularly, in churches and cathedrals in Portsmouth and the surrounding district.
 The choir has also participated in the BBC’s ‘Sunday Half-Hour’, and performed live on local radio.